PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 ![Mortality effects: Catch at length](fishblicc_Model_Description_files/figure-html/MortalityEffect3-1.png)

-As show above, Firstly, the general effect of mortality is to change the abundance of large, animals in the population and in the catch.
+As shown above, firstly, the general effect of mortality is to change the abundance of large, animals in the population and in the catch.
 Generally, when natural mortality is less than the growth rate, ($M_k < 1.0$), it is possible to have a mode around the asymptotic mean length ($L_\infty$).
 For most fish populations this is unlikely where $M_k$ is usually expected to be around 1.5 (Kenchington 2014).

 Dome-shaped selectivity allows fish to escape mortality as they grow.
 This not only affects the population length composition, and also the abundance in the catches.
 While the abundance of larger fish may increase in the population, the selectivity may still prevent them appearing in the catch.